x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

 The Exchange ActiveSync (EAS) connection between Exchange Online and the on-premises environment enables synchronization of the users' on-premises data and includes four weeks of email, all calendar data, all contact data, and out-of-office status in your Exchange Online tenant.
 This data will be removed automatically from Exchange Online after 30 days when the account is deleted in Azure Active Directory.

 Data synchronization between the on-premises environment and Exchange Online happens independent of user behavior.
-This ensures that we can send new messages to the devices quickly.
+This independent behavior ensures that we can send new messages to the devices quickly.

 Processing information in the Microsoft Cloud enables advanced features and capabilities, such as the categorization of email for the Focused Inbox, customized experience for travel and calendar, and improved search speed.
 Relying on the cloud for intensive processing and minimizing the resources required from users' devices enhances the app's performance and stability.
 Lastly, it allows Outlook to build features that work across all email accounts, regardless of the technological capabilities of the underlying servers (such as different versions of Exchange Server, Microsoft 365, or Office 365).